Are there any tips to house training a dog?

 What do I do if my dog is an escape artist?

-Finding the reason for escape is the first step.
+Finding the reason for escape.
 For climbing or jumping dogs, add an extension to your fence that tilts inward at about a 45-degree angle.
 For digging dogs, bury chicken wire at the base of your fence and place large rocks at the base.
 Remember exercising your dog on a daily basis is always a good way to prevent your dog from becoming bored and looking for adventure.

 My dog hates water.
 How can I make bathing less traumatic for her?